-When the 26 weeks of ordinary adoption leave are over, you continue to be eligible for Working Tax Credit if you begin to work again at that point.
-Any further additional adoption leave (whether paid or unpaid) does not count as being in work and you are not eligible for Working Tax Credit for this period.
+When the 26 weeks of ordinary adoption leave or the 2 weeks paternity leave are over, you continue to be eligible for Working Tax Credit if you begin to work again at that point.

+Any further additional adoption leave or paternity leave (whether paid or unpaid) does not count as being in work and you may not be eligible for Working Tax Credit for this period.
+You must tell us within 3 months, if you do not go back to work after your 26 weeks of ordinary adoption leave or your 2 weeks paternity leave ends.